Lubin's conjecture for height-one $p$-adic dynamical systems over cyclo-tame extensions: The latent Tate module

 \begin{proof} The first assertion follows from the fact that all the power series $[\chi_f(-)]_f$ commute with $f$.
 The second is the same as in \cite[Lemma 2.2]{Ber16}: if the induced map $\mathbb{F}_q[\![X_n]\!] \rightarrow \mathcal{R}$ were not injective, there would exist a nonzero $P(X_n) \in \mathbb{F}_q[X_n]$ such that $P(\overline{\phi_\varpi}(X_n)) = 0$ and this would imply that $\varpi_n$ is algebraic over $\mathbb{F}_p$, which is not the case. \end{proof}

-Proposition \ref{R: UCR-strict} asserts that $\Aty(\mathcal{O}_L)$ is a strict $\omega_L$-ring, hence the factorization of $\phi_\varpi$ through its kernel lifts to an injective $G_L$-equivariant homomorphism $\Aty(\mathcal{O}_L) \hookrightarrow \AinfL$.
-Under this embedding, we let $x_n$ be the image of $X_n$ for all integers $n \geqslant 0$.
+Proposition \ref{R: UCR-strict} asserts that $\Aty(\mathcal{O}_L)$ is a strict $\pi_L$-ring, consequently the factorization of $\phi_\varpi$ through its kernel lifts to an injective $G_L$-equivariant homomorphism $\Aty(\mathcal{O}_L) \hookrightarrow \AinfL$.
+Under this embedding, we let $x_n$ be the image of $X_n$ for every integer $n \geqslant 0$.
 The action of the group $G_L$ on these points is particularly interesting, as we shall prove that applying the $f$-logarithm to them produces periods of $\chi_f$.
 As it stands, by \cite[Lemma 3.2]{Ber14}, we already know that